funniman-exe/isle-tma/README.md

 `B_TMA.DLL` - The primary dll, containing all game logic - the equivalant to `LEGO1.DLL`

 `CONFIGURE.EXE` - Primary configuration application, contains some options - the equivalant to `CONFIG.EXE`
-                For more advanced configurations, you will need to acquire `dgVoodooSetup.exe`, and place it in the same folder as `dgVoodoo.conf`
+                For more advanced configurations, you will need to acquire `dgVoodooCpl.exe`, and place it in the same folder as `dgVoodoo.conf`